How To Be Happy Every Day [>15 Simple & Powerful Methods That Work!]

 And that's a good situation to be in because then it's easier for you to become happier!

-Prioritise your sleep!
+Prioritize your sleep!

 Sleep is a sometimes much-overlooked factor in our happiness.